PerlFFI/FFI-CheckLib/README.md

 [find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib) function that will return the full path to the found dynamic library, which can be feed directly into [FFI::Raw](https://metacpan.org/pod/FFI::Raw).

+Although intended mainly for FFI modules via [FFI::Raw](https://metacpan.org/pod/FFI::Raw) and similar, this module does not actually use any FFI to do its detection and probing.
+This module does not have any non-core dependencies other than [Module::Build](https://metacpan.org/pod/Module::Build) on Perl 5.20 and more recent.

 # FUNCTIONS

 All of these take the same named parameters and are exported by default.